This post covers Intrepid Museum tickets and available discounts and provides tips to help you plan your visit here.

-Entry to the Intrepid is free with the purchase of several tourist discount passes.
+Entry to Intrepid Museum is free with the purchase of several tourist discount passes.

-General Admission (includes Space Shuttle Pavilion, Submarine Growler, and all temporary exhibitions)
+General Admission (includes Space Shuttle Pavilion, USS Growler Submarine, and all temporary exhibitions)

 Tickets for add-on experiences at the Museum, including tours and flight simulator rides, can be purchased in the Welcome Center.